Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 state at simulation time may differ from the chain state at the time the proposed transaction is minted.
 If the state at minting time is sufficiently altered to determine different contract interactions the corresponding PP/PSV transactions would be marked as failed on all the participants.
-Furthermore, since state divergence is expected in PP contracts, it is possible (depending on contract design) for PP transactions to fail on some of the participants.
+Furthermore, since state divergence is expected in PP/MRP contracts, it is possible (depending on contract design) for PP/MRP transactions to fail on some of the participants.

 Concurrency may also present a problem for PSV contracts.
 The execution hash calculation is based on the chain state at simulation time.
 Submitting multiple transactions to the same PSV contract from multiple nodes concurrently is likely to result in most of the transactions failing.

-Considering the above we expect users to choose PP and PSV contracts/transactions **only** when th enhanced privacy is necessary (and the extra privacy benefits outweigh the potential shortfalls).
+Considering the above we expect users to choose private enhanced contracts/transactions **only** when the enhanced privacy is necessary (and the extra privacy benefits outweigh the potential shortfalls).

 ### Contract/transaction interactions